tubesurf/LFE/README.md

 2. Then undertake the same requests again for the same  function using dlsym again but with the RTLD_NEXT flag set.
 With the RTLD_NEXT flag set it lets the dynamic loader to skip the first library (which could be the hooking library) in which the symbol is found and then look for it in the other loaded libraries.

-3. Using the response from dlsym and dlsym iwth RTLD_NEXT set it is possible to compare the two results and determines whether a mismatch exists i.e. potentially a hooked function.
+3. Using the response from dlsym and dlsym with RTLD_NEXT set it is possible to compare the two results and determine whether a mismatch exists i.e. potentially a hooked function.

-The detection method described above is interesting as it relies on the dynamic linker to determine inconsistenciedds, and thus a live system to undertake the analysis.
-However if we take the case where a memory dump has been acquired is it possible to determine if a maliscous library is hooking functions with volatility?
+The detection method described above is interesting as it relies on the dynamic linker to determine inconsistency, and thus a live system to undertake the analysis.
+However if we take the case where a memory dump has been acquired is it possible to determine if a malicious library is hooking functions with volatility?

 From the book "The Art of Memory Forensics" the authors suggest that Using the Volatility library listing and symbol resolution API it would be possible to develop a plugin that could identify libraries exporting the same symbol.